affableashish/blazor-api-aadb2c/README.md

 ```
 The Microsoft Identity Web library sets up the authentication pipeline with cookie-based authentication.
 It takes care of sending and receiving HTTP authentication messages, token validation, claims extraction, and more.

-Set it up with steps outlined in the referenced page above. **👉Even better, just take a look at the code.👈**
+Set it up with steps outlined in the referenced page above.

 ### Wrap your Router in App.razor with CascadingAuthenticationState
 Also replace `RouteView` with `AuthorizeRouteView`.